denoland/fresh/docs/getting-started/adding-interactivity.md

 [islands architecture][islands-architecture].
 This refers to a page having little "islands" of interactivity, in a sea of otherwise static content.

-`fresh` embraces this model.
+Fresh embraces this model.
 All pages are rendered server side, but you can create "island components" that are _also_ rendered client side.
-To do this, `fresh` projects have a special `islands/` folder.
+To do this, Fresh projects have a special `islands/` folder.
 The modules in this folder each encapsulate a single island component.
 The name of the module should be the [pascal case][pascal-case] name of the island component.
 For example a counter component would be defined in the file `islands/Counter.tsx`.
 A buy now button would be defined in the file `islands/BuyNowButton.tsx`.